AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. View transfer details.

 1. Save the transfer.
-Before you can save a transfer, at least one Implicit or Explicit PI point must be added to the transfer and the Implicit or Explicit PI point must correspond to the same PI Data Archive.
+Before you can save a transfer, at least one Implicit or Explicit PI point must be added to the transfer and the Implicit or Explicit PI points must correspond to the same Data Archive.

 **Note:** If you have configured an AF server, you will not be able to create a transfer until AF indexing is complete.
 AF indexing status is listed on the **Manage Agent** tab in the `PI to Data Hub Agents` page.
 The following image shows AF indexing in progress: